frctl/fractalite/packages/app/README.md

-## @frctl/app
+## @frctl/fractalite-app

-A web framework for building Fractal-based applications.
+A web framework for building Fractalite-based applications.

-Used to create the main Fractal styleguide UI.
+Used to create the main Fractalite styleguide UI.